Tiphereth-ver1/ECG_Detection/README.md

 ## Current QRS Method

-The detector is a simple student-style implementation inspired by Pan-Tompkins style processing:
+The detector is inspired by Pan-Tompkins style processing:

 1. Apply a 50 Hz notch filter.
 2. Apply a broad ECG bandpass filter for final peak placement.